NgwanaTau/Expert_System/README.md

 # Expert_System
-A propositional calculus expert system, created in java.
+A propositional calculus expert system.
+A WeThinkCode Algo 2 Module project done in java.